Academy governance committee (AGC)

 Futura Learning Partnership

-The Two Rivers CofE Primary School is an academy and a Futura Learning Partnership school which is a partnership of schools which span Bristol, Keynsham and Bath.
+The Two Rivers CofE Primary School is an academy and a Futura Learning Partnership school.

 Our staff